See exclusive deals in your area

 Kia Sportage styling and performance

-Kia offers a choice between two four-cylinder powertrains on the '17 Sportage; so far we’ve only driven the sporty, upmarket SX, with a 2.0-liter turbocharged four-cylinder making 240 horsepower and 260 pound-feet of torque.
-Base Sportage LX models and the mid-range EX have a 2.4-liter four-cylinder with 181 horsepower and 175 pound-feet of torque.
+Kia offers a choice between two 4-cylinder powertrains on the 2017 Sportage; so far we’ve only driven the sporty, upmarket SX, with a 2.0-liter turbocharged 4-cylinder making 240 horsepower and 260 pound-feet of torque.
+Base Sportage LX models and the mid-range EX have a 2.4-liter 4-cylinder with 181 hp and 175 lb-ft of torque.
 We’ve found the turbo version to be strong and smooth, although with some transmission “hunting” up longer grades.
 All-wheel drive with a locking center differential is an option on every Sportage trim level; it's packaged with a distinct front bumper for better ground clearance.

 The Sportage promises better steering and a more refined ride, and it mostly delivers that.
 It has a revised steering rack and suspension, with more front-suspension bushings and stiffer mounts, and the multi-link rear suspension now has dual lower arms.
 Turbocharged SX models get their own, firmer rear damper settings.
 The SX models we’ve driven so far handle responsively, with good body control, and they ride surprisingly quietly.